sysmatter/laravel-notification-preferences/.github/SECURITY.md

 ---

-Thank you for helping keep [Package Name] and our users safe!
+Thank you for helping keep Laravel Notification Preferences and our users safe!